val-ks/Intro/README.md

 ## 👋 Hey there!
-My name is Valeriya and I'm a Junior Analyst.
+My name is Valeriya and I'm a Junior Data Analyst.

 ### 💡 About Me
 I have a passion for data analysis and enjoy leveraging my skills to derive meaningful insights from data.
 I have experience working with various tools and technologies, and I'm always eager to expand my knowledge and learn new things.